 Note: The information presented here is an abbreviated version of our formal General Information for Tours to Bolivia.
 Its purpose is solely to give readers a sense of what might be involved if they took this tour.
 Although we do our best to make sure what follows here is completely accurate, it should not be used as a replacement for the formal document which will be sent to all tour registrants, and whose contents supersedes any information contained here.

-ENTERING BOLIVIA: A passport valid for at least six months after the date of your arrival and with at least one blank page for an entry stamp, and a visa are required for U.S. citizens traveling to Bolivia for any purpose.
-Visas are valid for five years from the date of issuance and can be obtained in advance from a consulate or embassy or at the airport upon arrival and cost $135 (in cash if at the airport).
+ENTERING AND LEAVING BOLIVIA: A passport valid for at least six months after the date of your arrival and with at least one blank page for an entry stamp, and a visa are required for U.S. citizens traveling to Bolivia for any purpose.
+Citizens of other countries should contact their nearest Bolivia Embassy or Consulate.

 Bolivia requires proof of Yellow Fever Vaccination upon application for a visa and arrival into the country.

 MAP AND COUNTRY INFORMATION: You can review the U.S. Department of State Country Specific Travel Information at http://travel.state.gov/content/passports/english/country/bolivia.html and the CIA World Factbook background notes on Bolivia at https://www.cia.gov/library/publications/the-world-factbook/geos/bl.html.

-PACE OF THE TOUR: Since most all birding areas are at least an hour from the hotel, early mornings and full birding days will be the rule, but we always try to be back at the hotel before dark and allow at least hour off before dinner.
+PACE OF THE TOUR: Early mornings and full birding days will be the rule, but we always try to be back at the hotel well before dark and allow at least hour off before dinner.
+Sunrise is around 6:00 a.m., so daily departures from the hotel are usually around 5:00 to 5:30, depending on the length of the drive, and we are back to the hotel by about 4:00 to 4:30.
 The pace is considerably more relaxed during our stay at Refugio Los Volcanes, as there will be no driving during those days.